You can translate the content of this page by selecting a language in the box below:

 The 134 respondents to the survey generally supported the actions outlined as one step on the journey.

-The development of an air quality map, installation of air quality monitors, planting more trees among their priorities and community education campaign were among their top priorities.
+The development of an air quality map, installation of air quality monitors, planting more trees and community education campaign were among their top priorities.

 Respondents also called on Council to do more and faster with a focus on stronger regulations on big polluters, banning high emissions trucks, truck bans (particularly on Williamstown Road), transitioning to electric vehicles and fast-tracking the transition to renewable energy.